 My son has a nut allergy, what other flour can i replace the nut flour with??
 I really want to try this lifestyle change, but everything seems to be made with almond flour.
 Is the recipes in the book possible to do without the “nut” portion??

-See this post, Natalie:http://www.wheatbellyblog.com/2012/04/wheat-belly-safe-flours/
+See this post, Natalie:https://www.wheatbellyblog.com/2012/04/wheat-belly-safe-flours/

 You will, however, have to test the recipes and alter liquid portions and cooking times.